murraygarth/hello-world/README.md

 Hi humans1

 Hubot here, I like Node.js and Coffeescript (that's what I'm mode of!).
-I've had tacos on the moon and find them dar superior to Earth tacos.
+I've had tacos on the moon and find them far superior to Earth tacos.